Skip to main content

 The filings described these revenue purchase agreements as additional secured claims layered on top of the USDA-backed loan and other liens.
 That structure left the debtor with a dense collateral stack and limited remaining unencumbered assets, which in turn complicated the priming lien request that was needed to close the proposed DIP facility.

 The dismissal order ended the bankruptcy before the case could move into a traditional claims and plan process.
 A meeting of creditors had been scheduled for October 21, 2024, but the case was dismissed on September 27.
 The docket does not reflect a bar date order, a disclosure statement, or a sale order.
-As a result, creditor recoveries and asset disposition shifted to state law and negotiated resolutions rather than a chapter 11 plan framework.
+Creditor recoveries and asset disposition shifted to state law and negotiated resolutions rather than a chapter 11 plan framework.

 Operations, growers, and the Charles City plant

-Pure Prairie's operating model was built around a regional supply chain centered on a single plant in Charles City, Iowa.
-The company described a "know your food" branding strategy with chickens fed a 100% vegetable diet, no antibiotics, and 100% air chilling.
-It contracted with about 50 growers who raised birds under that program and held equity stakes in the company.
+The first-day declaration said Pure Prairie's operating model was built around a regional supply chain centered on a single plant in Charles City, Iowa.
+The company contracted with about 50 growers who raised birds under its branded program and held equity stakes in the company.
 The plant produced whole birds in late 2022 and added secondary processing by November 2023, after a refurbishment period following an earlier shutdown by a prior owner in 2019.

-Court filings said the company began selling products in November 2023 and, by the petition date, had distribution in regional grocery stores and food markets across Minnesota, Iowa, North Dakota, South Dakota, Missouri, and Nebraska.
-The company also reported a capital structure with both common and preferred equity outstanding and a shareholder base that included growers, reflecting a model that tied on-farm production to the processing and marketing platform.
+The chapter 11 petition and supporting declaration said the company began selling products in November 2023 and, by the petition date, had distribution in regional grocery stores and food markets across Minnesota, Iowa, North Dakota, South Dakota, Missouri, and Nebraska.
+The company also reported a capital structure with both common and preferred equity outstanding and a shareholder base that included growers.
 The plant had been idle for more than two years before the company acquired it in December 2021, and filings noted that a portion of the workforce displaced by the prior owner's 2019 shutdown later became employees of the debtor.

 Regional outlets reported on the filing and the plant's role in the local economy.
 Coverage from KCHA News in Charles City described the bankruptcy as a major local development for the community. local bankruptcy coverage The Sioux City Journal also reported the chapter 11 filing and the impact of the plant on the regional poultry supply chain. regional coverage

-The plant's shutdown also created spillover issues in the local community.
-A local television report said the company owed Charles City about $500,000 in unpaid utility bills, a figure city leaders said represented about three months of charges. unpaid utility bills That liability sat outside the bankruptcy case after dismissal, and it became part of the broader local response to the plant's closure.
+A local television report said the company owed Charles City about $500,000 in unpaid utility bills, a figure city leaders said represented about three months of charges. unpaid utility bills That liability sat outside the bankruptcy case after dismissal.

 Animal welfare fallout and state response